Center for Public Health Litigation Team

 - National Toxicology Program at National Institutes of Health

 - Public Health Law Center at Mitchell Hamline School of Law

 Attorney Trivedi serves as a litigation associate for the Center.
 She graduated from Boston University School of Law where she served as the projects editor of the American Journal of Law and Medicine.
 She completed her undergraduate degree in Public Health Studies at Johns Hopkins University where she was a recipient of that school’s Center for Social Concern Urban Education Award.
 Ms. Trivedi is a registered patent agent.

 Michael D. Weisman, J.D.

 Mr. Weisman was the lead counsel in the Evans v.
 Lorillard case that resulted in a payment from the cigarette company of over $70 million to the family of lung cancer victim Marie Evans.
 The case changed the legal landscape for tobacco cases in Massachusetts after the Supreme Judicial Court ruled in 2013 that Lorillard’s cigarettes were legally defective because they were addictive and caused disease.
+More recently, he served as lead counsel in a double trial in the U.S. Virgin Islands against R.J.
+Reynolds that resulted in verdicts totaling more than $113 million.
 Attorney Weisman works with the Center on some of its tobacco ligation.